nashville-software-school/bangazon-inc/book-3-web-api/chapters/GIFTER.md

 Gifter is a social app for sharing animated GIFs with others.
 For the time being we'll focus on using building a Web API.
 In future chapters we'll be creating a React application that will interact with the API.
 Along the way we'll dig into some more complex queries.

 > **NOTE:** There is quite a lot of debate over the pronunciation of the word "gif".
-Of course, this debate is a waste of time since surely we all know the correct way to pronounce it...
+Of course, this debate is a waste of time since surely we all know the correct way to pronounce it is "gif".

 ### Project Setup